sobhaniiest/FTP-Server-and-Client/README.md

 # FTP-Server-and-Client

-This is a simple implementation of passive mode ftp (File Transfer protocal) Server-Client.
+This is a simple implementation of passive mode ftp (File Transfer protocol) Server-Client.

 User-id - inro
 Password - joker